gbuchdahl/code-haven-yale-2020/src/pages/join-us/index.md

   -  Meet other Yale students interested in Computer Science
   -  Get t-shirts, stickers, tote bags, and more!

-If any of this sounds interesting to you, email us at codehavenyale \[at\] gmail.com!
+If any of this sounds interesting to you, [shoot us an email!](mailto:codehavenyale@gmail.com)

 # For Teachers: Bring Code Haven to Your Classroom!
 Interested in bringing introductory computer science to your classroom?
 Our current curriculum is designed for middle school students with no computer science experiences, with lessons for an hour a week.
-We've filled all our classroom slots for the 2019-2020 school year, but please get in touch by emailing us at codehavenyale \[at\] gmail.com!
+We've filled all our classroom slots for the 2019-2020 school year, [but we'd love to hear from you!](mailto:codehavenyale@gmail.com)